 This is an effective method for completely eliminating panic attacks.
 It may seem drastic when you first read it.
 It is not.
-You will see that this is the only logical way out from panic and I will help you understand more about what is going on inside your head.
-I know this because it was inside MY head for too long.
+You will see that this is the only logical way out from panic and I will help you understand what is going on inside your head.
+I know what you are going through because it was inside MY head for too long.
 This method will let you take control and stop your panic for good!

 "Without fear of them they cannot exist."